Expert Condensation Control -Prevent and Stop Condensation

 What steps can I take to reduce condensation in my home?

-- Open kitchen windows when cooking
+- Opening kitchen windows when cooking